-Mythbusters Pumping Gas While Car is Running
+The Mythbusters Pumping Gas While Car is Running

-In this post, we will be mythbusting the notion that it is okay to pump gas while your car is running.
 We’ll also provide expert advice on the best practices for filling up at the gas station.
 So, sit back, and let’s dive into the topic of mythbusters pumping gas while car is running.

 The Dangers of Pumping Gas While Your Car is Running